agathoklisx/lai/README.md

           statement ();
           ...
       end

+     (this syntax though not quite strict, it should obey these rules, if for no other reason (though there are reasons), then just for clarity and consistency)

    - 'forever' is same as 'while (1)', and at the time of writing it really means forever, because 'break' hasn't been implemented yet, so there is no way to